pypm/home/docs/ipypm/index.md

   * `jupyter notebook`
 * create a new Python 3 notebook (click "New")
 ![jupyter new](img/jupyter-new.png)
-* Import ipypm and start the gui by entering the following into the empty cell in your new jupyter notebook and executing the cell by hitting (shift-enter):
+* Enter the following two lines into the empty cell in the notebook:

 ```
 from ipypm import ipypm
 ipypm.run_gui()
 ```

-In more advanced analyses with ipypm, you will want access to methods and data.
-In that case you need to create an ipypm object for referencem.
+   these tell python to import `ipypm` and start the gui.
+Execute the lines by hitting _shift-enter_

-In this case:
+* In more advanced analyses with ipypm, you will want access to methods and data.
+In that case you need to create an ipypm object for reference, and start the gui using that object:

 ```
 from ipypm import ipypm